 Conflicting font versions

-Figma uses fonts from three sources:
+Figma pulls in fonts from three sources:

 - Shared fonts uploaded to your organization